mrxs30/mrxs30/README.md

 Tech-driven Computer Science professional with background in IT support and coding.
 Proficient in troubleshooting, system maintenance, and software development.
 Committed to delivering efficient solutions and supporting technology-driven business operations.

-- 💻 **Full Stack Developer** with expertise in both frontend and backend technologies
+- 💻 **Developer** with expertise in both frontend and backend technologies
 - 🛠️ **IT Support Specialist** with hands-on experience in troubleshooting and network maintenance
 - 📱 **Problem solver** who enjoys turning complex challenges into simple solutions
 - 🌱 **Continuous learner** always exploring new technologies and methodologies